CCI-Bonn/HD-SEQ-ID/README.md

 ```bash
 docker run -it --name hd-seq-id-container --gpus all --mount type=bind,source="<mount_folder>",target=/mnt/ hd_seq_id:v2  /bin/bash -c "/mnt/code/run.sh"
 ```
 By default, `prediction.csv` file will be created without renaming the input files.
-You can create renamed this selection by changing the last line of the code, as in the example below:
+You can create renamed output `.nii.gz` files by changing the last line of the code, as in the example below:

 ```bash
 python3 hd_seq_id -i /mnt/input/ -o /mnt/output/ -m models/ -write False  # This will create a prediction.csv file in the output folder without creating renamed NIfTI files.